LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

    TypeError: Assignment to constant variable.

-As we've seen with other examples--such as trying to declare a variable twice, using incorrect syntax, or failing to enclose strings in quotes--JavaScripts prevents undesired code from executing by throwing an error.
+As we've seen with other examples---such as trying to declare a variable twice, using incorrect syntax, or failing to enclose strings in quotes---JavaScripts prevents undesired code from executing by throwing an error.

 Naming Variables
 ----------------